CodeYourFuture/syllabus-archive/node-db/lesson1.md

 ```js
 app.use(express.static("public"));
 ```
 ## 1. Serve static files from your server

 Delete all your `app.get` endpoint functions, and replace them with the line of code above.
 Restart your server, refresh your browser and see what happens!
 If you see a Node Girls CMS, then your static assets have been successfully served.

 ### HTTP request methods
-All requests use one of the HTTP methods.
+All requests use one of the `HTTP methods`.
 The main ones are: `GET, POST, PUT, DELETE`.

 `app.get` deals with requests that use the `GET` HTTP method.

+> We will go into these Methods into more details, but for now, think of `GET` as a method for Getting data. `POST` is for POSTing/inserting new data. `PUT` is for updating. `DELETE` is for deleting data.

 ### The `POST` http request method

 When sending data to the server, we use the `POST` http request method, instead of `GET`.
-To understand the difference, follow the "POST vs GET" link in the keywords section below.

 Let's try `POST`ing some text to the server.